Leonardovink/caveracer/README.md

 If you want to install the software from scratch, I recommend using a **virtual environment of Ubuntu**.
 When installing, I also recommend to follow this guide on YouTube:
 https://www.youtube.com/watch?v=HWm5KMOL2PY

-> ⚠️ The installation is **pure hell** if you do not know exactly what you are doing.
+> ⚠️ The installation is **pure hell**.
+If you do not know exactly what you are doing I recommend to follow the youtube guide step by step.

 It is also possible to install on other versions of Ubuntu and without a virtual environment.
 This was the type of installation I did.
-It was on **Ubuntu 22.04 without a virtual environment**, but I really recommend you not to do this because this caused a lot of problems with **package dependencies** for me.
+It was on **Ubuntu 22.04 without a virtual environment**, but I really recommend you not to do this because this caused a lot of problems with **package dependencies**, because ubuntu 22.04 was too new for some packages.

 ---